|Course duration is calculated on 20 hours per week of face-to-face training for

 This qualification provides a pathway to work as a:

-There are no formal prerequisites to enter the CPC50220 Diploma of Building & Construction.
-However, it is recommended to applicants who have been working in the industry for at least two (2) years.
+While there are no formal entry requirements defined in the training package for RII60520 Advanced Diploma of Building & Construction, it is recommended to applicants who have been working in the industry.
 Further, the applicant must meet the following entry requirements:

 General course specific requirements